Chasing Darkness (Elvis Cole #12) (audiobook) by Robert Crais

 In my mind, Robert Crais has the second best series in fiction going right now, just after Michael Connelly's Harry Bosch series.
 Solid, quirky, oftentimes funny, good detective stories throughout.

-Elvis Cole and his enigmatic partner Joe Pike are on a dark, depressing case this time.
+Elvis Cole and his enigmatic partner Joe Pike are on a dark, depressing case in Chasing Darkness.
 Three years earlier Cole had proven that a man could not have committed a horrific murder.
 Now, that man is found dead with evidence that he committed not only that murder but 6 others.
 Cole is sure that his work in the original case is correct and this man is being set up after his death and the real murderer is still wandering the streets.
 Cole and Pike start to pull on some loose threads and soon they have more trouble than they bargained for.

 I rate this audiobook 5 stars out of 5.